Guide: Surviving the Singapore Airlines KrisFlyer waitlist

 Will my waitlist clear?

-The fact is, no one outside of Airline House can tell you how good a chance you have of your waitlist clearing.
-We do know that elite status plays a part, and a Solitaire PPS Club member should feel more confident than a regular KrisFlyer member.
+The fact is, no one outside of SIA can tell you how good a chance you have of your waitlist clearing.
+The only factor that definitely plays a part is elite status, so a Solitaire PPS Club member should feel more confident than a regular KrisFlyer member.
 Beyond that, however, it’s a big black box.

 How can I improve my chances of clearing the waitlist?

-To improve your chances of clearing the waitlist, add your name early.
-Singapore Airlines flights open for booking 355 days in advance, and ignoring elite status, it’s generally first-come-first-serve.
+To improve yourย chances of clearing the waitlist, waitlist early.
+Singapore Airlines flights open for booking at 8 a.m SGT, 355 days in advance, and ignoring elite status, it’s generally first-come-first-serve.ย

 Always get the party with elite status to waitlist.
 Elite status is the only factor we know for sure plays a part in waitlist clearance, and all parties in the same booking benefit from the elite “aura” (also, if you’re travelling as a party of two and only one seat is available for immediate confirmation, give it to the regular member and have the elite member waitlist).